Saturday, August 3, 2019

 Library Organisation 101 for Non-Librarians and Library Advocates

-A few months back, a friend invited me to meet with her staff.
-She runs a respectable private company in the local book industry.
-Their book collection has become a desirable body of works for their staff and interested researchers from outside the company that they have thought about organizing the collection.
-They need a library.
-They need a librarian.
-But finding a registered librarian has been a big challenge.
+A few months ago, a friend invited me to meet with her staff.
+She runs a respected private company in the local book industry, and over the years their book collection has grown into a valuable body of work.
+It has become a resource not only for their staff but also for researchers outside the company.
+Because of this, they began thinking seriously about organizing the collection.
+In other words, they realized what they truly needed: a library—and a librarian.
+Finding a registered librarian, however, has proven to be a significant challenge.

 Phase 1 - Goal Setting